CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Amazon Web Services.
 Amazon Elastic Compute Cloud (Kindle Locations 180-184).
 Amazon Web Services.
 Kindle Edition.

 Disabling the Termination from the ASG would prevent our ASG to be Elastic and impact our costs.
 Making a snapshot of the EC2 instance before it gets terminated *could* work but it's tedious, not elastic and very expensive, as all we're interested about are log files.
 Using AWS Lambda would be extremely hard to use for this task.
 Here, the natural and by far easiest solution would be to use the CloudWatch Logs agents on the EC2 instances to automatically send log files into CloudWatch, so we can analyze them in the future easily should any problems arise.

+## Auto terminate
+Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances.
+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs.

+### Q&A
+you can use Amazon CloudWatch to monitor the database and then Amazon SNS to send the emails to the Operations team.
+Take note that you should use SNS instead of SES (Simple Email Service) when you want to monitor your EC2 instances.

+CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, providing you with a unified view of AWS resources, applications, and services that run on AWS, and on-premises servers.

+SNS is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.

+Option 1 is incorrect.
+SES is a cloud-based email sending service designed to send notification and transactional emails.

+Option 3 is incorrect.
+SQS is a fully-managed message queuing service.
+It does not monitor applications nor send email notifications unlike SES.

+Option 4 is incorrect.
+Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
+It does not monitor applications nor send email notifications.

 # API Gateway
 Q: What API types are supported by Amazon API Gateway?